kkkissiedu/PINN-for-Beam-Deflection/README.md

 Instead of relying on a large dataset of pre-solved examples, the model learns by minimizing a loss function that penalizes violations of the governing physics and boundary conditions.
 This approach showcases a powerful method for solving complex engineering problems where data is scarce but the physical laws are well-understood.

+The repository also tackles the **inverse problem**: recovering the unknown distributed load `q` from a handful of sparse, noisy deflection measurements along the beam.
+The same PINN architecture treats `q` as a learnable parameter and jointly fits the network and the load so that the predicted deflection matches the sensors while obeying the Euler-Bernoulli equation at the collocation points.

 ---

 ## ⚙️ How It Works